-Over the course of his career, Matthew has had robust experience counseling children, adolescents, adults, couples and families struggling with a variety of problems including ADHD (attention-deficit/hyperactivity disorder), addiction, anxiety, depression, PTSD (post-traumatic stress disorder) and relationship issues.
+Over the course of his career, Matthew has had robust experience counseling children, adolescents, adults, couples and families struggling with a variety of problems including ADHD (attention-deficit/hyperactivity disorder), addiction, anxiety, depression, trauma, and relationship issues.
 Matthew completed his M.S. in Marriage and Family Therapy at Capella University; and received a B.S. from Utah Valley University.
-He is also certified in ketamine assisted psychotherapy (KAP) and is working towards becoming a Certified Mental Performance Consultant (CMPC®) with the goal of one day receiving his doctorate and becoming a Sports Psychologist.
-He currently serves as a Level 2 Research Assistant at the Integrated Research Literacy Group (IRLG) and as a research Manager for Utah State University Family Sports Lab.
-He has presented at both state and National Conferences and successfully collaborated on and published several papers.
+He is a first year Counseling Psychology PhD student at the University of Utah.
+He is certified in ketamine assisted psychotherapy (KAP), Accelerated Resolution Therapy (ART), and as a Clinical Mental Performance Consultant (CMPC®) working with local student athletes in the community.
+He currently serves as adjunct faculty at the University of Utah teaching undergraduate and master’s level courses within the Education Psychology department.
+He has presented his research at both state and National Conferences and successfully collaborated on and published several papers.

 "I started meeting with Matt while on my mission.
 I was severely depressed, anxious and homesick.
 I was unsure if I could do another 18 months.
 I met with the mission therapist, who was nice, but it was hard for me to relate to them because of the age difference.
 I appreciated how relatable Matt was and how he allowed me to decide for myself if I wanted to stay or come home.
 I also liked how he was able to use church concepts within therapy when it was appropriate, but how he could also leave it out if I needed it.
 Many missionaries I served with wanted to start meeting with Matt, especially when they saw such a significant change within me.
 I am thankful for Matt and consider him a major influence on my mission."